ernestosuarez/CENCALC/README.md

 **OPTIONS:**

 **-u/-usecol**  _COLNUM_    Default: 2

     Column number in file1.dat, file2.dat that contains the times series of the torsion variable.
     This value is normally 2 since first column often corresponds to the time  or the snapshot number variable.

 -dist  _DIST_MATRIX_FILE_NAME_  Default: distance_matrix.dat

     This variable specifies the filename of the inter-atomic mean distance matrix.

 -i/-info _TOR_INFO_FILE_NAME_  Default: atoms_in_tor.info

     This file specifies the atoms involved in the torsion angles (only the two central atoms).
     For example, if the first row in *TOR_INFO_FILE_NAME*  reads as 3 4,  then file1.dat contains the time series for rotation about the 3-4 bond.

 -nocut      Default: Use cutoff

     Using this option no cutoff will be applied and the options -dist/-info  are thereby not needed. 

 -s/-simplify  yes/no       Default: yes

     Remove all frozen torsions.

--k K_VALUE     Default: 1.0 The k_value (ˆ) sets the smoothing parameter vin the vonMises kernel density estimation as proposed in Eq.(7) in Computational Statistics & Data Analysis, 2008, 52, 34933500.
-By default ˆ1 as this value ensures slightly over-smoothed Probability Density Functions (PDFs) of individual torsion angles, what is convenient for searching critical points.  ag  yes/no      Default: no If yes then analytic gradients are used for locating the minima critical points of the von-Mises PDFs of individual torsion angles.
-The default option (no) uses instead a sufficiently accurate and fast linear interpolation scheme for PDF gradient evaluation.  step  STEP_SIZE    Default: 5 (degrees) PDF minimization step size:  xn+1=xn STEP_SIZE * GRADIENT  crit  CONVERGENCE_THRESHOLD  Default: 1.0·10 -4Gradient convergence threshold for the PDF minimizations.
+-k K_VALUE     Default: 1.0

+    The k_value (k) sets the smoothing parameter vin the von-Mises kernel density estimation as proposed in Eq.(7) in Computational Statistics & Data Analysis, 2008, 52, 34933500.
+By default ˆ1 as this value ensures slightly over-smoothed Probability Density Functions (PDFs) of individual torsion angles, what is convenient for searching critical points.
+-ag  yes/no      Default: no

+    If yes then analytic gradients are used for locating the minima critical points of the von-Mises PDFs of individual torsion angles.
+The default option (no) uses instead a sufficiently accurate and fast linear interpolation scheme for PDF gradient evaluation.

+-step  STEP_SIZE    Default: 5 (degrees) PDF minimization step size:  xn+1=xn STEP_SIZE * GRADIENT  crit  CONVERGENCE_THRESHOLD  Default: 1.0·10 -4Gradient convergence threshold for the PDF minimizations.
 ___